simon-donike/Siamese_ShiftNet/README.md

 # SiameseShiftNet
 NN predicting spatial coregistration shift of remote sensing imagery.
 Predicts and applies X and Y affine transforms based on a 128x128 center crop of the input images, which have been encoded separately.
-Encodings are calculated based on all abnds and represented as a single channel encoding.
+Encodings are calculated based on all bands and represented as a single channel encoding.
 Adapted from [HighResNet - ShiftNet](https://github.com/ServiceNow/HighRes-net/blob/master/src/DeepNetworks/ShiftNet.py "ShiftNet")

 ## Data.